Sai-Sumedh/spiking-oscillators-optimisation/README.md

 5. experiments_spkosc6.ipynb

 use the above functions to perform various experiments and observe the effect of coupling on the settling phase

+The file experiments_spkosc6.ipynb solves vertex colouring using a network of symmetrically coupled spiking neuron oscillators on simple graphs